 Our code returns: False.

-age which is assigned the value 48.
+On the first line, we declare a Python variable called age.
+This variable is assigned the value 48.
 Next, we use a ternary operator to calculate whether the customer is eligible for a discount.

 Our ternary operator evaluates the expression age >= 65.
-Because age is equal to 48, this evaluates to False, so the code that appears after the else statement is executed.
+Because age is equal to 48, this evaluates to False.
+So, the code that appears after the else statement is executed.

 Then, we print the result of our ternary operator to the console.
 This returns the value False.

 If we compare this example to our last one, you can see that it uses significantly fewer lines of code.
 Our first program used five lines of code, and this one used three.